The issues of housing and transportation are interconnected. We need to…

 - Build up our transportation system so Angelenos can live, work, shop and study without sitting in gridlocked traffic.

 Family home ownership built the middle class of this country by allowing working people of modest means to own their own homes, and pass on their assets to the next generation.
+For too long, many families were locked out of that opportunity.
+We need to expand that opportunity to more families, not limit it to a few.

-In the wake of a disaster like the recent firestorm, corporate investors are quick to buy houses at prices far below market value and then rent them out, further driving up rents and putting the dream of home ownership out of reach for more families.
+In the wake of a disaster like the January 2025 firestorm, corporate investors are quick to buy houses at prices far below market value and then rent them out, further driving up rents and putting the dream of home ownership out of reach for more families.
 I’ve proposed a ballot initiative to slow this corporate land grab here in L.A., but the State needs to act as well.
 The Council has adopted my resolution supporting action by the State of California to restrict corporate ownership of single-family homes.